sagardampba2022w/Knowledge_Assistant/README.md

 - **Elasticsearch**: Used for efficient full-text search, enabling rapid retrieval of relevant information from large datasets.
 - **Streamlit**: The front-end framework for building an interactive and user-friendly interface where users can ask questions and view results.
 - **Grafana**: Employed for monitoring system performance and health, with **PostgreSQL** serving as the backend database to store monitoring data.
-- **OpenAI & Groq**: Used as the core large language models (LLMs) to process natural language queries and generate intelligent, contextually accurate responses.
+- **OpenAI & Groq**: API's used to access core large language models (LLMs) gpt 4o, 4o mini, Llama 8b & 70b to process natural language queries and generate intelligent, contextually accurate responses.

-## RAG based LLM Approach
+## Knowledge Assistant -  Pipeline

 The **Knowledge Assistant** follows a structured approach to ensure accurate and contextually relevant responses: